 Shareholders’ Special Resolution - Amendment to Articles of Association

-A company’s Articles of Association may be changed by the shareholders passing a special resolution in a general meeting, or by written resolution.
-A copy of the resolution must be sent to Companies House within 15 days.
+A company’s Articles of Association may be changed by the shareholders passing a special resolution (section 21 Companies Act 2006).
+A copy of the resolution must be filed with Companies House within 15 days of it being agreed.

 There may be several reasons for a company to wish to amend its articles.
 It may be that the company is a newly incorporated shelf company with Companies Act model articles that need to be revised to meet the ongoing needs of a new business.
 It may also be to address an inconsistency within a shareholders’ agreement or to address certain matters as the company grows, for example if a new class of shares is added.